Photo via Kountable.com

 What a fine grind.

 “Coffee beans must become more of a powder for a flavor to be pulled out of beans.”
 Course coffee beans, which are found in a French press, will not give an ideal espresso taste and may cause your espresso to have an unsteady flow when brewing.
 Course beans are used in regular coffee.
-Extremely fine beans are required for a quality espresso.
+Extremely fine beans are required for quality espresso.
 NOTE: Use a barista to ease the espresso making process.

 Tamp.
 Tamp.
 Tamp.